twplatformlabs/psk-aws-iam-profiles/README.md

 This pipeline manages:

-**Product service accounts**
+**Product cloud infrastructure provider service accounts**
-Two service accounts (machine users) are defined for use in the Engineering Platform teams AWS IAM-based identity pipelines.
-The service accounts do not have any permission policies assigned directly but are instead added to either the non-production or the production Group as appropriate.
-The groups have policies attached that enable assumption of any PSKRoles in the product accounts.
+Two service accounts (machine users) are defined for use in the Engineering Platform teams AWS infratructure pipelines.
+The service accounts do not have any permission assigned directly but are instead added to either the non-production or the production Group as appropriate.
+The groups have policies attached that enable assumption of any PSKRoles in the related product accounts.

 main.tf